 713 STUDENT ACTIVITY ACCOUNTING

 Reviewed: October 16, 2024

+Adopted: December 16, 2024

 I. PURPOSE

 The school board recognizes the need to provide alternative paths to learning, skill development for its students, and activities for student enjoyment.
 It also understands its commitment to and obligation for assuring maximum accountability for public funds and student activity funds.
 For these reasons, the school board will assume control over and/or oversee funds for student activities as set forth in this policy.